poralix/directadmin-utils/php/README.md

 ```
 Usage:

     ./php-extension.sh <command> <pecl_extension> [<options>]

 Supported commands:

-            install   - to install extension
+    install        - to install PECL extension
-            remove    - to remove extension
+    remove         - to remove PECL extension
-            status    - show status of an extension
+    status         - show a status of PECL extension for a PHP version
+    version        - show a PECL extension version installed
+    selfupdate     - update this script from GitHub

-        options:
+Supported options:

-            --ver=VER - to install a specified version of an extension
+    --ver=VER - to install a specified version of an
+                extension

     --beta    - to install a beta version of an extension

     --php=VER - to install extension for one PHP version
                 digits only (only one version at a time):
-                        52, 53, 54, 55, 56, 70, 71, 72, 73, etc
+                52, 53, 54, 55, 56, 70, 71, 72, 73, 74, 80,
+                81, 82, 83 etc

+    --verbose - show messages from configure/make operations

 ```